ScrierOne/Assorted-Adjustments/README.md

 # Assorted-Adjustments
 A selection of tweaks for Beamdog's Enhanced Editions for the Baldur's Gate and Icewind Dale games.
+Some of these may also exist in other mods that I don't or didn't know about at the time, or that do things slightly differently, but mostly these are things that I've wanted to have in my own game and decided to learn how to make instead of just waiting and hoping someone else would.

 ### PnP/IWD-Style progression cap (no XP cap, max 30 levels in each class)